About the Trust

 The Trust today permalink

-Cheltenham Town Supporters Society Ltd - the official name for the Robins Trust - owns around 10% of the current issued share capital in Cheltenham Town Football Club.
+Cheltenham Town Supporters Society Ltd - the official name for the Robins Trust - owns around 15% of the current issued share capital in Cheltenham Town Football Club.

-We are able to provide the fans with a voice at the top table and a say in all decisions made by the Board.
+We are able to provide the fans with a voice at the top table and a say in all decisions made by the Club Board.

-History permalink
+History

 In the early 2000s, the precursors to the Football Supporters’ Association were formed to encourage, equip and empower fans to play a greater role in their clubs.